Reporting Procedure for Rugby-related Catastrophic and Fatal Injuries

 - Fatalities resulting from any rugby match or training activity.

-At or as soon as possible after 12 months (or immediately after the death of a player), a representative of the National Rugby Union must complete the World Rugby Catastrophic Injury Report Form 2: this form should be completed by or with input from an appropriate medical specialist.
+At or as soon as possible after 12 months (or immediately after the death of a player), a representative of the National Rugby Union must complete the follow-up report, this report should be completed by or with input from an appropriate medical specialist.

 Appendix A: Definitions of ASIA, GCS and GOS scales